 From fresh paint to power washing, BART has targeted select stations for extra care.
 Special teams of BART workers, our Brightening Crews, perform maintenance and deep cleaning that is producing dramatic results.
 Thanks for your patience as we work together to make a better BART.

-The BART Warm Springs Extension will add 5.4 miles of new track from the existing Fremont Station South to a new station in the Warm Springs District in Fremont.
+The BART Warm Springs Extension opened March 25th, 2017.
+It's 5.4 miles of new track from the Fremont Station South to the new station in the Warm Springs District in Fremont.

 Learn more about the Warm Springs Extension.